nikolayhg/notes/longevity.md

 # Actions

+## Rejuvenation actions

-* Rejuvenation actions: to be clarified
+to be clarified

-* Health actions:
+## Health actions

-  * See the suggestions of [Maximizing Health](https://www.forever-healthy.org/maximizing-health.html)
+See the suggestions in [Maximizing Health by Forever Healthy](https://www.forever-healthy.org/maximizing-health.html).

 ## Exercise